cetrez/Hack-the-Castle-2018/README.md

 - Include everyone in the teamwork

-## Criteria
+### Criteria
 The projects are evaluated on four main criteria.
 - Business value
 - Design & UX
 - Technical Quality
 - Wow-factor

-## Days and times
+## ♜ Days & times
 Some more informal activities not in the schedule below may be added during the hackathon.

 |Time  | Activity                       |
 |---   | ---                            |